Are you looking for a martial arts school that is focused on using martial arts as a means to self improvement, rather than just fighting?

 Answer: Our program is on-going. in addition, you can start at any time.

-Question: How often should I attend martial arts classes?
+Question: How often should I attend classes?

 Answer: Everyone's schedule is different.
 Most people come twice a week.
 However, some students love our classes so much, they come every day.